vzvca/offscreen-gles/README.md

 These examples programs show:

 * how to do OpenGL/GLES rendering without any windowing system,
-* how to retrieve the video and play it in a window
+* how to retrieve the video and play it in a window,
 * how to take video snapshots in PNG or JPEG.
-For JPEG it uses hardware acceleration for picture encoding.
+For JPEG it uses hardware acceleration for picture encoding,
+* how to encode video in h264 and h265 on the fly using hardware acceleration,
+* how to stream encoded video

 Should work on headless system provided that `/dev/dri/renderD128` device exists.